mikelo/stivale-primaverile/README.md

   }
 ```

-Finally we can deploy our application in two ways:
+* finally we can deploy our application in two ways:

-* running on localhost:
+on localhost:
 ```bash
 mvn spring-boot:run
 ```

-* running on openshift
+on openshift
 ```bash
 oc new-project stivale
 mvn package oc:deploy -Popenshift -DskipTests